brozena/brozena-old.github.io/reading.md

 I have a feeling that I can comprehend and retain text at this speed after years of listening to solo [tabla](/tabla), which have a very quick linguistic quality.
 My ears are faster than my eyes.

-This is all true mostly for non-fiction, which is most of what I read.
-I stick to paper for fiction or poetry, when I'm feeling slower.
+This is true for non-fiction, which is most of what I read.
+I tend to stick to paper for fiction or poetry when I'm feeling slower.

 To make this work, I
 * buy a copy of the book,